 At the same time of revenue generation, your business can be running healthily to pay a small amount of fixed fee to a third party vendor without the risk of going bankrupt at the early stage.

-Take into account real user environment
+Take into account the real user environment

-End users get access to apps or games in any circumstances – 3G/4G, GPS location, strength of signal, low memory, interruptions during the app interaction, etc. Many organizations are figuring out a way to replicate the same use case as their users to improve the user experience at best.
-But it’s hard to achieve this in a public environment with shared devices, as cloud-based platform is usually predefined in a neutral way so that every type of apps can be tested without meeting any limitations.
+End users get access to apps or games in any circumstances – 3G/4G, GPS location, the strength of the signal, low memory, interruptions during the app interaction, etc. Many organizations are figuring out a way to replicate the same use case as their users to improve the user experience at best.
+But it’s hard to achieve this in a public environment with shared devices, as a cloud-based platform is usually predefined in a neutral way so that every type of apps can be tested without meeting any limitations.

 Strategies to be considered:

 Companies can build an in-house solution to mimic the real user environment and achieve the best user experience.
-When it comes to in-house solution, there are two options – homegrown mobile test labs or the mobile test labs powered by more robust technology.
+When it comes to an in-house solution, there are two options – homegrown mobile test labs or the mobile test labs powered by more robust technology.